Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Results

 To evaluate the interactions between adsorbed molecules and the underlying \ce{WSe2} substrate, we calculate from DFT the adsorption energy as the difference between the total energy of the hybrid interface and the total energies of its separate constituents in their optimized geometries:

 In Eq.~\eqref{eq_ads}, $n$ and $m$ indicate the number of TMD and organic layers, respectively, that are present in each considered heterostructure.
 As summarized in Table~\ref{tab:Energy_abs-Gap}, all computed adsorption energies are negative and have a magnitude larger than 0.5~eV, suggesting favorable adsorption in all configurations.
-However, a more careful inspection reveals important differences according to the interface morphology.
-When the molecules lie flat on \ce{WSe2}, the adsorption energies assume the largest values, of the order of $-2.50$~eV.
-This is due to the strong interactions between the extended carbon-conjugated network of \ce{CN4PMI} and the TMD surface, as further testified by the interfacial distance $d$ of about 3.5~\AA{}, which is almost independent of the number of TMD layers (Table~\ref{tab:Energy_abs-Gap}).
+A careful inspection of these results reveals important differences according to the interface morphology.
+When the molecules lie flat on \ce{WSe2}, the adsorption energies assume the largest values, of the order of $-2.50$~eV, due to the strong interactions between the extended carbon-conjugated network of \ce{CN4PMI} and the TMD surface.
+This mechanism is further testified by the interfacial distance $d \approx 3.5$~\AA{}, which is almost insensitive to the number of TMD layers (Table~\ref{tab:Energy_abs-Gap}).

-The adsorption of two molecules on a \ce{WSe2} monolayer is more favorable by about 100~meV than single-molecule adsorption, despite the strong intermolecular couplings incrementing the distance between molecule and substrate to 3.65~\AA{}.
-Non-recumbent molecules adsorb less favorably on \ce{WSe2} (Table~\ref{tab:Energy_abs-Gap}), due to the substantial reduction of $\pi$-$\pi$ interactions between adsorbate and substrate.
-In these configurations, where the \ce{CN4PMI} forms an angle of 22$^{\circ}$ and 43$^{\circ}$ with \ce{WSe2}, the interaction with the TMD occurs via the N atom at the edge, leading to a reduced separation as the angle increases.
-The adsorption energy decreases accordingly, down to -1.15~eV and -0.58~eV upon 22$^{\circ}$ and 43$^{\circ}$ angles, respectively (Table~\ref{tab:Energy_abs-Gap}).
+The adsorption of two molecules on a \ce{WSe2} monolayer is more favorable by about 100~meV than single-molecule adsorption, despite the strong intermolecular couplings incrementing the distance between molecule and substrate to 3.65~\AA{} (Table~\ref{tab:Energy_abs-Gap}).
+Non-recumbent molecules adsorb less favorably on \ce{WSe2}, due to the substantial reduction of $\pi$-$\pi$ interactions between adsorbate and substrate.
+In these configurations, where the \ce{CN4PMI} forms an angle of 22$^{\circ}$ and 43$^{\circ}$ with \ce{WSe2}, the interaction with the TMD occurs mostly through the N atom at the edge, leading to a reduced separation as the angle increases.
+The adsorption energy decreases accordingly, down to -1.15~eV and -0.58~eV with angles of 22$^{\circ}$ and 43$^{\circ}$, respectively (Table~\ref{tab:Energy_abs-Gap}).